vertesy/RoxygenReady/README.md

 ## Workflow: streamlined package creation

-1. *You start out with your .R file containing your favorite scripts*
+1. *You start out with your .R file containing your favorite functions.*

  		print11more <- function(n=1, m=1) { # a function with real added value
 			print (n+(11*m))